 The better GPS-enabled radar detectors can vary radar detection sensitivity automatically according to road speed, maximizing protection when you're at risk and dialing back sensitivity in low-speed traffic to reduce false alarms.
 When the Escort Passport SC55 is connected to a radar detector, it can use its real-time speed monitoring to simulate variable-speed sensitivity in the detector.

 To do this, the Cruise button is used to select a threshold speed below which no voice alerts are sounded for radar encounters; a double-beep audio tone is heard instead.
 This in turn controls the radar detector's audible alerts.

-To test this feature I linked the Escort Passport SC55 with an Escort RedLine, the most sensitive radar detector we've tested, with a world-record 14.25 miles of radar-detection range in our recent shootout of two of the best radar detectors: Valentine One versus the Escort RedLine.
-Placing the Escort RedLine in maximum-sensitivty highway mode, I drove a local route that's infested with radar-controlled automatic door openers.
+To test this feature we linked the Escort Passport SC55 with an Escort RedLine, the most sensitive radar detector we've tested, with a world-record 14.25 miles of radar-detection range in one shootout of two best-performing radar detectors: Valentine One versus the Escort Redline.
+Placing the Escort Redline in maximum-sensitivty highway mode, we drove a local route that's infested with radar-controlled automatic door openers.
 Right on cue, the RedLine reported each signal visually but this time remained silent, a major advancement in driver peace of mind.